Operational Notification: A Vulnerability in the SRTT Algorithm affects BIND 9 Authoritative Server Selection

-- An academic paper is going to be presented to a security conference and we believe that explaining the context will help operators understand the implications for their DNS security.
+- An academic paper was presented to a security conference and we believe that explaining the context will help operators understand the implications for their DNS security.

 - The deficiency could hypothetically serve as a force multiplier for other attacks.

 Future maintenance versions of BIND will reimplement the SRTT algorithm to address the deficiency, but for now the recommended strategy is to proceed with the awareness that the security of any service relying on DNS resolution for a specified domain is only as strong as the least secure server in the listed authoritative servers for that domain.